-• Marching Band Participation
+Marching Band Participation

 As an integral part of the band program, the District's philosophy is that educationally, historically and musically, marching band is an essential ingredient in a well-rounded music education.
 The RISD believes that music students need to develop the ability to participate and perform in different ensemble experiences which, for band students, includes marching band.
 As a result, marching band is required for all high school students who elect to take the academic band performance courses that include Symphonic 1-5 bands.
 Marching band in RISD seeks to create an environment that welcomes students from all backgrounds and ability levels.
 By requiring students in the band program to participate in the marching band, a sense of community and support for all levels of learners is developed.
 Through the marching arts, students can expect to be better informed about cultural diversity, sensitivity to different backgrounds, and an understanding of acceptance across the entire band program.
 Philosophy and policies regarding all aspects of high school band stem from TEA/UIL guidelines which govern Texas schools.
+Exceptions to this requirement for marching band participation will be authorized at the discretion of the Head Band Director and the Executive Director of Fine Arts.
+Any student granted an exception will not receive a physical education credit.